spack/spack/lib/spack/docs/signing.rst

 runners pick up jobs primarily from the spack/spack project and execute them in PR pipelines.

 A small number of runners operating exclusively in the AWS cloud are registered as specific *protected* runners on the spack/spack project.
-In addition to protected runners there protected branches on the spack/spack project.
-These are the ``github/develop`` branch and any release branch (i.e. managed with the ``github/releases/v*`` wildcard).
-Finally Spack’s pipeline generation code reserves certain tags to make sure jobs are routed to the correct runners, these tags are ``public`, ``protected`, and ``notary`.
+In addition to protected runners there are protected branches on the spack/spack project.
+These are the ``develop`` branch any release branch (i.e. managed with the ``releases/v*`` wildcard) and any tag branch (managed with the ``v*`` wildcard) Finally Spack’s pipeline generation code reserves certain tags to make sure jobs are routed to the correct runners, these tags are ``public``, ``protected``, and ``notary``.
 Understanding how all this works together to protect secrets and provide integrity assurances can be a little confusing so lets break these down:

 -  **Protected Branches**- Protected branches in Spack prevent anyone other than Maintainers in GitLab from pushing code.
 In the case of Spack the only Maintainer level entity pushing code to protected branches is Spack bot.
 Protecting branches also marks them in such a way that Protected Runners will only run jobs from those branches
 - **Protected Runners**- Protected Runners only run jobs from protected branches.
-Because protected runners have access to secrets its critical that they not run Jobs from the other (i.e. PR branches).
+Because protected runners have access to secrets, it's critical that they not run Jobs from untrusted code (i.e. PR branches).
 If they did it would be possible for a PR branch to tag a job in such a way that a protected runner executed that job and mounted secrets into a code execution environment that had not been reviewed by Spack maintainers.
 Note however that in the absence of tagging used to route jobs, public runners *could* run jobs from protected branches.
 No secrets would be at risk of being breached because non-protected runners do not have access to those secrets; lack of secrets would, however, cause the jobs to fail.
 - **Reserved Tags**- To mitigate the issue of public runners picking up protected jobs Spack uses a small set of “reserved” job tags (Note that these are *job* tags not git tags).
 These tags are “public”, “private”, and “notary.”
 The majority of jobs executed in Spack’s GitLab instance are executed via a ``generate`` job.
 The generate job code systematically ensures that no user defined configuration sets these tags.
-Instead, based on rules related to the branch where this pipeline originated from the ``generate`` job sets these tags.
+Instead, the ``generate`` job sets these tags based on rules related to the branch where this pipeline originated.
 If the job is a part of a pipeline on a PR branch it sets the ``public`` tag.
 If the job is part of a pipeline on a protected branch it sets the ``protected`` tag.
 Finally if the job is the package signing job and it is running on a pipeline that is part of a protected branch then it sets the ``notary`` tag.

 Protected Runners are configured to only run jobs from protected branches.
 Only jobs running in pipelines on protected branches are